"When we see land as a community to which we belong, we may begin to use it with love and respect."

 Stewardship at Finnriver

 At Finnriver, we are striving to create deep-rooted & fruitful connections to the land we farm, to our wild and human neighbors, and to our regional community.
-To do so, we have made the following commitments:
+The Farm and Cidery operate as separate but interconnected enterprises, sharing land, tools, infrastructure and a joint commitment to 'serving the land' through the following practices and aspirations:

 Sustainable Agriculture & Ecological Land Stewardship

 Finnriver Farm is a Washington State Certified Organic Farm, with Salmon Safe certification as well.
-Working with the Jefferson Land Trust, we have placed permanent land conservation easements on the entire 33 acre property, linking our parcels together and protecting the farm, in perpetuity, from development.
-Our 12 acres of creek-side land is undergoing salmon habitat restoration and re-forestation through the CREP (Conservation Reserve Enhancement Program) program and the ongoing monitoring and maintenance efforts of North Olympic Salmon Coalition.
+Working with the Jefferson Land Trust, permanent land conservation easements have been placed on the entire 33 acre property at Finnriver 'south' and on the 50 acre Finnriver orchard property at the Chimacum Corner.
+An easement links land parcels together and protects the farmland, in perpetuity, from development.
+Chimacum Creek runs through both farms and the riparian landscape is undergoing salmon habitat restoration and re-forestation through the CREP (Conservation Reserve Enhancement Program) program and the ongoing monitoring and maintenance efforts of North Olympic Salmon Coalition.
 Chimacum creek is home to an active Coho salmon population and provides habitat for numerous species of wildlife.
 In our fields, we are developing our own on-site compost system and use a poultry pasture and crop rotation plan that enlivens soil fertility.
-We are very careful in our efforts to use packaging and supplies from ecologically conscious sources.
+We are very deliberate in our efforts to use packaging (FSC papers for our labels etc.) and supplies from ecologically conscious sources.
 Our ongoing mission is to earnestly pursue best practices to balance people, planet and modest profit.

 Lively Local Economy

 We want Finnriver to be a role-model of a financially viable small-scale organic farm and cidery.
-By doing so, we not only provide a livelihood for our own family, but also provide local jobs and support our neighboring businesses with our commerce.
+By becoming economically vital, we not only provide a livelihood for our own family, but also provide local jobs and support our neighboring businesses with our commerce.
 As vendors at regional Farmers Markets, and as an agricultural destination that hosts thousands of visitors a year, we create opportunities for conscientious consumer practices.
 We happily participate in barter exchanges with neighbors and local businesses.
 Finnriver is also pleased to be part of a innovative economic initiatives in our region.
-We are 100% progressively financed and all of our land and business loans are carried by visionary individuals in our community.
+We are 100% progressively financed by local and regional investors and all of our land and business loans are carried by visionary individuals who support our mission.
 Through the LION group-- Local Investment Opportunity Network-- we have connected with investors interested in keeping their money local and in supporting business they believe in.
 The LION program, of which we were founding participants, has gleaned national attention for its innovative approach to local lending.

 Healthy Regional Food Supply

-Finnriver is diversifying and expanding so that we can maximize the production possibilities of our land, while still tending it wisely.
-By growing a range of fruits and vegetables, raising pastured poultry and live-stock, and fermenting hard ciders and fruit wines, we feel we are a well-rounded food and beverage source for the community.
-That we are what we eat and drink is the wisdom that guides us here.
-Offering authentic organic food and artisan beverages supports the well being of our customers and of our shared resources.
+Finnriver has diversified our operation so that we can grow productively on this land while still tending it wisely.
+By growing a range of fruits and vegetables, raising pastured poultry and pork, and fermenting hard ciders and fruit wines, we are a well-rounded food and beverage source for the community.
+Finnriver grows mixed organic berries and vegetables in the fertile fields of the Chimacum Valley and in greenhouses boosted with CO2 pumped in from our cider fermentation tanks; we raise poultry and pork on pasture, supplemented with locally grown grain soaked in whey from a local creamery; and we grow an organic orchard of antique and heirloom apple varieties to preserve the genetic diversity and cultural heritage of these old varities.
+That 'we are what we eat and drink' is the wisdom that guides us here.
+Offering authentic organic food and artisan beverages supports the well being of our crew, our customers and our shared resources.

 Agricultural & Ecological Education

-Finnriver frequently opens its fields to visiting groups for educational farm tours, such as the local library, youth camps, schools, corporate retreats and work training programs.
+Finnriver frequently opens its fields to visiting groups for educational farm tours for youth groups, camps, schools, universities, volunteer groups, corporate retreats and work training programs.
 We believe in making the farm a resource to inspire and educate and are pleased to form partnerships with community groups who seek a connection to local agriculture.
 We participate in the Jefferson County FIELD intern program, to offer aspiring farmers a chance to live and learn on a working farm.
-Last year, in partnership with local and regional conservation organizations, we installed Soil & Salmon Trail that guides visitors through our fields and into the salmon restoration and shares a history and vision for sustainable land use.
+In partnership with local and regional conservation organizations, we installed the Soil & Salmon Trail that guides visitors through our fields and into the salmon restoration areaa, and shares a history and vision for sustainable land use.

 Thriving Farm Culture

-Finnriver is now the hub for an extended multi-generational neighborhood of families that share the daily rhythms of farm life, as well as gathering regularly for community events.
+Finnriver is now the hub for an extended multi-generational neighborhood of families and crew that share the daily rhythms of farm and cidery life, as well as gathering regularly for community events.
 We have developed a service-based U-pick model that allows willing volunteers to develop a relationship with the farm, as well as earning membership in our Berry Collective–an affordable and enjoyable way to harvest the summer berry crop.
-In the summer, we set-up the haybales for the Wild Rose Outdoor Theater to show films and we host seasonal celebrations to honor the cycles and draw together the circle of community.
-Our Cidery Tasting Room welcomes visitors from around the world and offers guests a chance to see a working farm in action.
-We are also active members of regional organizations that promote healthy food, families and farms.
+We host Pizza Sundays through the summer (with Dented Buoy pizzas, featuring farm-fresh, organic toppings and crust with local grains) with live music and the Music Roots Youth program to encourage young performers.
+We also host seasonal celebrations for the public, such as our Summer Soiree and World Apple Day, promoting positive experiences for all-ages on the farm.
+Our Cidery Tasting Room is open 7 days a week and welcomes visitors from around the world, offering guests a chance to see a working farm in action and, we hope, to feel a vital connection to the land.
+We are active members of local and regional organizations that promote healthy food and families, and we are grateful to be neighbors to many other small farms and markets that contribute to a thriving local farm culture.